near/docs/docs/7.primitives/nft/interacting/smart-contract.md

 ## Buy a NFT

-There is an example how you can make your smart contract to buy NFT on a some marketplace (Paras this case).
+This is an example on how you can make your smart contract buy a NFT on some marketplace (Paras this case).

 :::info
-Note, that the contract will be the NFT owner.
+Please note that in this example the contract will be the owner of the NFT, however, some marketplaces allow you to buy NFT for somebody else.
 :::

 ```rust